 Your diffuser will only work properly if you use it properly (sounds simple, right?).

-- As for the oils, you don’t need a lot in order to reap the health benefits.
-Usually just 5 – 10 drops of oil in the base of your diffuser will do the trick.
+—As for the oils, you don’t need a lot in order to reap the health benefits.
+Usually you need just 5 – 10 drops of oil in the base of your diffuser will do the trick.
 While you can always use more, too much can cause the machine to accumulate oily residue faster, so it may need to be cleaned out more often.

 A quick clean after each use will drastically extend the life of your diffuser.
 All you need is a dry dish cloth, rubbing alcohol and a few q-tips.

 1. Unplug your machine and pour out the excess water from the tank.

 2. Using a clean cloth, wipe down the water tank and the outside of the diffuser.
 Rinse and wipe dry.

 3. Use a Q-tip dipped in rubbing alcohol to wipe the ultrasonic mist chip found inside the water tank.